Bristling with hardware, China airshow targets arms exports

 Such a strategy has seen China emerge as Africa's dominant supplier, with arms sales primarily "in conjunction with economic aid and development assistance" to support foreign policy goals such as securing access to resources, a Pentagon report said in April.

-"They are clearly targeting Africa ... with near-Western quality equipment at a fraction of the price," said Sash Tusa, aerospace and defence analyst at UK-based Agency Partners.
+"They are clearly targeting Africa ... with near-Western quality equipment at a fraction of the price," said Sash Tusa, aerospace and defense analyst at UK-based Agency Partners.

 China's export drive comes after it invested billions of dollars in developing its homegrown weapons industry to support ambitions in the South China Sea and conquer foreign markets.